stakater/developer-handbook/iam/README.md

 So, you can see auth is added by OpenID Connect

 ### Scopes vs Claims

+Claims are name/value pairs that contain information about a user

 ### How does the Resource Server validate the access token with the Auth Server?